 In the return at Accrington, in April, with both sides free of relegation worries, Barnet won at the Interlink Express Stadium for the first time with goals from Neal Bishop and a first ever Barnet goal for Michael Leary giving the Bees a 2-0 win.

-In 2008/09, Barnet played Accrington at home in October having just won their first away match of the season the previous week at Grimsby after having taken just one point from their first seven matches.
+Last season, Barnet played Accrington at home in October having just won their first away match of the season the previous week at Grimsby after having taken just one point from their first seven matches.
 Barnet won the match 2-1 to record their first home win of the season with goals from John O’Flynn, his first for the club and Ismail Yakubu.
 In the return match at Accrington, the match ended 1-1, Paul Furlong scoring for the Bees, his first for he club.
 Kenny Gillet was sent off in this match.

-In 2009/10, the two clubs met each other four times.
 In the first meeting of the two clubs in the FA Cup, the first match ended 2-2 last month at the Crown Ground in the 2nd round.
 Robert Grant and Michael Symes scored for Accrington with Ismail Yakubu and John O'Flynn scoring for the Bees.
 O'Flynn's goal, a penalty, came deep into time added on.
 John Miles was sent off for Accrington.

 In the replay at Underhill, Barnet gave a very disappointing performance losing 1-0 to Accrington, who won through a Robert Grant goal and so Barnet's FA Cup was over for another season.

 Accrington were award a disputed penalty and Clovis Kamdjo was controversially sent off.
-Jake Cole saved Edwards penalty, but, as the game was nearing the end, Billy Kee scored the winner for Accrington, the game ending 2-1 to the visitors.
+Jake Cole saved Edwards penalty, but, as the game was nearing the end, Billy Kee scored the winer for Accrington, the game ending 2-1 to the visitors.